Andrepereira2001/feup-lbaw-2021/eap.md

 ### 3. OpenAPI Specification

-OpenAPI specification in YAML format to describe the web application's web resources.
+This section includes the complete API specification in OpenAPI (YAML).

-Link to the `.yaml` file in the group's repository.
+Additionally there is a link to the OpenAPI YAML file in the group's repository (LINKKKKKKKKKKKKKKKKKKK).

+??????????
+The filename should include ‘openapi’ to activate GitLab’s OpenAPI viewer.

 Link to the Swagger generated documentation (e.g. `https://app.swaggerhub.com/apis-docs/...`).